 The Initial Reaction

 Why should you waste your time on a student who has jumped ship?
-Because there’s a strong possibility they’ll want to climb back aboard!
+Because there’s a strong possibility they’ll want to climb back aboard or be asked by a friend who they would recommend as a piano teacher.
 When a family quits piano lessons, mail them a card about a week later thanking them for their business, wishing the student all the best and relaying one specific thing that you will miss about their family or the child.
 This goes a long long way.
 Keep in mind that word-of-mouth advertising is your most valuable ally.
 Protect this at all costs.
 Promote this at all costs.

 If you live in a small community it’s likely that you will see these people again.
 Instead of slinking away and avoiding the encounter, go out of your way to warmly greet them and the child.
 By asking about their goings-on you show how much you remember about your students and how invested you were in them.
 Keep the door open for them to feel as though they can easily return to your studio without any hard feelings.

 You May Have Been Wronged… But Do the Right Thing

 Piano students don’t always leave in the nicest of ways.
 They don’t always go out of their way to say thank you for what you have done.
 They may, in fact, be just plain old rude!
 You may have been wronged by these clients… but learn to let it go.
 There is nothing to be gained by trying to be the one who is proven to be “right” in the end.
 There is everything to be gained from being the person who is endlessly professional, gracious and down-right lovely.

 By creating the opportunity for those students you have lost to either return or to recommend you to others you are doing yourself a big favor; if a family’s circumstances change (or if the child endlessly begs to return!) being there with an open door is a great position to be in… unless your incredibly fun piano lessons have landed you with more students than you can handle!